 On Error GoTo errorMsg

-- If any error occurs in the code then the On Error statement will start executing the code from the errorMsg block and skip all the lines of codes in between.
+- If an error occurs, the On Error statement starts executing the code from the errorMsg block and skips all lines of codes in between.

 Set myRange = Range("Employee_Data")